Least Common Multiple Of 8 And 7

 History and Evolution

 The LCM has been recognized and used since ancient times.
 Early civilizations needed methods for dividing resources, planning events, and managing calendars, all of which benefited from understanding common multiples.
-The earliest documented uses of LCM concepts can be traced back to ancient Babylonian and Egyptian mathematics.
+But the earliest documented uses of LCM concepts can be traced back to ancient Babylonian and Egyptian mathematics.
 Over centuries, mathematicians developed various techniques for calculating the LCM, refining these methods as mathematical notation and understanding evolved.
 Today, LCM is a standard topic in elementary number theory and is taught worldwide as a fundamental concept.

 Calculating the Least Common Multiple of 8 and 7